1A3Dev/REPO-LobbyImprovements/README.md

   - Made searching for a steam lobby id in the search list attempt to join the lobby
   - Ability to paste into the search input (pasting a lobby link works as well)
 - Tester Overlay
-  - An overlay in the bottom right which shows the current room name and game version (mainly for the game testers)
+  - An overlay in the bottom right which shows the current room name and game version

+Note: If the feature isn't prefixed with [Everyone] or [Host] then it's client side

 ### Commands